Door of Breath II, 2024

 Boatos, São Paulo

-Hayley Silverman presents the latest in her roving series of ‘dog plays’, in which canine actors pantomime human fables of power and control.
+Aviva Silverman presents the latest in her roving series of ‘dog plays’, in which canine actors pantomime human fables of power and control.
 “Crooked Sky” features two songs from the stage musical Camelot, a retelling of the Arthurian myth that experienced both Broadway and Hollywood iterations during the political tumult of the 1960s.
 While the dogs in King Arthur’s court wonder “what the simple folk do”, a band of peasants—chickens, pecking at the ground—present a darker, perhaps wiser, speculation about the King.

 Recording